 Most foreign nationals visiting Korea are required to have a visa issued by the Korean embassy or consular offices in their country.
 An online visa application is available at the Korea Visa Portal.

 Citizens from a few dozen countries and territories do not need visas for visits of 30 to 90 days, including Japan, Hong Kong, Macao, Taiwan, Australia, Canada and the United States.

 11. What is the dress code for the conference?

 Business casual.
 Men — no ties are needed.

 12. How can I become a conference sponsor?

 Interested in helping sponsor the conference?
-Media organizations sending at least five people or contributing US$5,000 or more can become a conference co-sponsor.
-For sponsorship opportunities, contact us at firstname.lastname@example.org.
+Media organizations within Korea sending at least ten people or contributing US$5,000 or more can become a conference co-sponsor.
+For media organizations outside Korea, send at least five people or contribute US$5,000 or more.
+For sponsorship opportunities, contact us at email@example.com.

 13. What else do I need to know?